 Okay, so you've come across the term for this mysterious piece of camera gear and you're wondering what is an L bracket used for in photography.
+This post will show you how an L bracket is used and help you determine if it's something you need or not.

-Sometimes called an L plate, these brackets eliminate a few issues for you and have several benefits when you use one with your camera.
+Sometimes called an L plate, these brackets eliminate a few issues for you and also have several benefits when you use one with your camera.

 It wasn't that long ago when I started using an L bracket for shooting both portraits and landscapes.
 Here is my history with using L brackets.